goostengine/goost/README.md

 ![🍏 iOS](https://github.com/goostengine/goost/workflows/%F0%9F%8D%8F%20iOS/badge.svg)
 ![🌐 JavaScript](https://github.com/goostengine/goost/workflows/%F0%9F%8C%90%20JavaScript/badge.svg)

-This is a [Godot Engine](https://github.com/godotengine/godot) extension implemented as a C++ module.
+This is a [Godot Engine](https://github.com/godotengine/godot) 3.2+ extension implemented as a C++ module.

-The extension is comprised of functional components, all of which are optional.
+The extension is comprised of functional components and other modules, most of which should be optional to build.
-There are also some modules which can be compiled alongside of the extension.

 See [Goost official documentation](https://goost.readthedocs.io/en/gd3/) for detailed instructions on how to use the module, and the list of currently